Termites in Palm Trees [Signs of Them + Treatment Options]

 Do palm trees attract termites?

-Palm trees can attract termites but so can anything with cellulose.
-If you regularly remove dead palm frond when they turn brown and don’t place mulch around the base of your palms, your palm trees shouldn’t attract termites anymore than other types of trees.
+Palm trees can attract termites, but so can anything with cellulose (including paper, leaves, cardboard, and many more materials).
+If you regularly remove dead palm fronds when they turn brown and don’t place mulch around the base of your palms, your palm trees shouldn’t attract termites any more than other types of trees.

 How can I deter termites from palm trees?

-To prevent termites from eating a palm tree, ensure you promptly remove palm leaves and fronds that fall down.
-Trim dead fronds that are still attached to your palm.
-And, remove any mulch that you have near the base of your palm trunks.
-All of these are cellulose items and attract termites toward your palm trees.
+To prevent termites from eating a palm tree, ensure that you promptly remove palm leaves and fronds that fall; trim dead fronds that are still attached to your palm; and remove any mulch that you have near the base of your palm trunks.
+All of these items contain cellulose, which can potentially attract termites to your palm trees.

 Can I save a palm tree from termites?